SM 32x500 [2xM8] / N52 - magnetic roller

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-- Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus and other advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: